Wine and Music

 So as Kandinsky was trying to free up visual art from its firm grounding in formalism, I've somehow managed to flip that on its head, anchoring music in lines, shapes, and colors instead, and then transpose all that from music on to wine.
 The net result is that I tend to read Merlot and “clone 5" Pinot Noir as being cigar-shaped; Malbec more often a chewed-up stogie.
 Sauvignons, Cabernet and Blanc, look like roller coasters.
 Pinot Noir and Nebbiolo present stiletto like profiles, while dry Chenin Blancs, Loureiro, and Clare Valley Riesling are more like fencing swords.

 Textural allusions show up in the most unexpected ways.
-For example, it's hard to think of music that is more transparently effervescent than Steve Reich's Octet and Music for Large Ensemble.
+For example, it's hard to think of music that is more transparently effervescent than Steve Reich's Music for a Large Ensemble.
 Both have textural aspects strongly reminiscent of Champagne.
 Bouncing along optimistically, motifs advance and recede like the frothy mousse of a freshly poured glass: bubbles forming and popping with little explosive jolts, instantly replaced by others.
 I've listened to these pieces hundreds of times, and full of perpetual motion, they sparkle along and never sound quite the same.

 Perhaps rhythm is too much to project on to wine.
 But wine most certainly does have a linear element, as it carves out a space for itself over time, and can have a degree of pace.